Kendall Myers: US–UK "special relationship" controversy

-In November 2006, Myers created controversy by describing the "special relationship" between the United States and the United Kingdom as "one sided" and a "myth".
+In November 2006, Myers created controversy by describing the "special relationship" between the United States and the United Kingdom as "one sided" and a "myth."
 He said that he was "ashamed" of the treatment of Prime Minister Tony Blair by US President George W. Bush.

-In response, then UK MP Denis MacShane said, "After the Republican defeat in the midterm election, every little rat who feasted during the Bush years is now leaving the ship.
+Then UK MP Denis MacShane responded, "After the Republican defeat in the midterm election, every little rat who feasted during the Bush years is now leaving the ship.
 I would respect this gentleman, who I have never heard of, if he had had the guts to make any of these points two or five years ago."

 The US State Department distanced itself from Myers' comments, stating, "He was speaking as an academic, not as a representative of the State Department."

 Espionage charge

-On June 4, 2009, Myers was arrested and charged, along with his wife Gwendolyn Steingraber Myers, with acting as an illegal agent of the Cuban government for nearly 30 years, with providing classified information to that government, and wire fraud.
-Authorities said that Myers and his wife were caught by an FBI undercover operation and that they had been spying for Cuba for "nearly three decades."
+On June 4, 2009, Myers and his wife were arrested and charged with acting as an illegal agent of and providing classified information to the Cuban government for nearly 30 years, as well as wire fraud.
+Authorities said the Myerses were caught by an FBI undercover operation and had been spying for Cuba for "nearly three decades."
 Myers’ arrest was the culmination of a three-year joint FBI/Department of State Diplomatic Security Service investigation.
-Based on general information provided by the FBI, the Diplomatic Security Service conducted a comprehensive internal investigation that resulted in the identification of Myers by Diplomatic Security as the probable Cuban agent, and ultimately led to his arrest.
+Based on general information provided by the FBI, the Diplomatic Security Service conducted a comprehensive internal investigation that resulted in the identification of Myers as the probable Cuban agent, and ultimately led to his arrest.
 The authorities also said that Myers usually relied on his memory or notes for information rather than stealing documents.
 The couple allegedly used shortwave radio to communicate with Cuban intelligence and also were said to have met with Cuban agents in numerous locations both inside and outside the United States.
 Myers told undercover agents that he had spent an evening with Fidel Castro in 1995.

 Alleged motive

 It is alleged that the Myers' actions may not have been prompted by greed, but more by ideology.
-According to a "law enforcement official", they were "true believers" in the Cuban system.
+According to a "law enforcement official," they were "true believers" in the Cuban system.
 The United States federal affidavit quoted a diary entry by Kendall Myers as saying, "I can see nothing of value that has been lost by the revolution.
-The revolution has released enormous potential and liberated the Cuban spirit", and referred to Fidel Castro as "one of the great political leaders of our time."
-Other entries quoted reference a comparison of health care in the United States and healthcare in Cuba, and "complacency about the poor" in the United States.
+The revolution has released enormous potential and liberated the Cuban spirit," and referred to Fidel Castro as "one of the great political leaders of our time."
+Other entries reference a comparison of health care in the United States and healthcare in Cuba, and "complacency about the poor" in the United States.